aidanke/JavaFX-Restaurant-Ordering-Application/README.md

 ## Description

-An JavaFX application where the user can take a customer's order from a menu and take payment for the items chosen.
+An JavaFX app where the user can take a customer's order from a menu and take payment for the items chosen.

+## Running This App

+This project was made in IntelliJ IDEA so the easiest way to run this project is to create a new project from version control in IntelliJ IDEA.

+For information about running JavaFX in other IDEs, please refer to the openjfx documentation that can be found at [https://openjfx.io/openjfx-docs/](https://openjfx.io/openjfx-docs/)

 ## Images